djradon/public-notes/root.md

 ### [[p.differentFrom]]

-- evergreen-notes/digital-garden: for "synthesized" / original-ish publishable big-idea notes that should evolve over time, props to @andy-matusschak
+- evergreen-notes/digital-garden: for "synthesized" / original-ish publishable big-idea notes that should evolve over time, props to @andy-matuschak
 - blog: for "point-in-time" items to be shared: personal news, articles
 - predicates: a public enumeration of useful properties
 - private-notes: